KrisTrigg/project-references-demo/README.md

 # TypeScript Project References Demo

-With configuration for VSCode.
+With configuration for Visual Studio 2017.
-Includes working tsc build and watch tasks
+Includes working tsc build and compile on save

 ## Files in this repository